Find the best house sitting sites for your needs – Updated Oct 2021

-Keep this in mind, as while it's always nice to find a free house sitting website, you could find your options for sits limited.
+As we mentioned earlier, a house sitting platform that isn't charging a membership fee is usually pretty new to the scene, and they're trying to build up a database of house sitters.
+Keep this in mind, as while it's always nice to find a free house sitting site, you could find your options for sits limited.
 We think it's better to combine the use of a free site with an alternative paid membership house sitting site too.

 10. Does the site have customer support?

 It's important to remember that house sitting platforms are essentially a match making service.
-They simply facilitate a connection between home owners and house sitters, and it's your own responsibility to make sure you do your due diligence.
+They simply facilitate a connection between home owners and house sitters, and it's your own responsibility to make sure you do your own house sit due diligence.
 You should ask the right questions and pick a house sit that best suits you.

+That said, it's comforting to know that there is an easily accessible customer support or help line where you can get advice or assistance should it be needed.
 Make sure you check out what this includes, what hours it's manned, and how involved customer services can or will get on your behalf, should there be a problem.

 A number of the house sitting websites also operate discussion forums on Facebook, where you can ask advice of other house sitters too.
 And of course you can always join our House Sitting Magazine Facebook Group to get extra support from like-minded house sitters and home owners!

-11. Are there any associated benefits of joining?
+12. Are there any associated benefits of joining?

-So you never know, there may be something that will benefit you on your travels.
+This may be of no interest to you whatsoever, but it's worth checking - you never know, there may be something that will benefit you on your travels.

-Can you see independent reviews on sites like TrustPilot?
+14. Can you check independent reviews online?

-Both HouseSitMatch and TrustedHousesitters use TrustPilot and Aussie House Sitters use Feefo.
+Both HouseSitMatch and TrustedHousesitters use TrustPilot, while AussieHouseSitters uses Feefo.
 I'm sure other platforms can be found on review sites too - a Google search should help with this.

 House sits that go wrong are usually as a result of one or other of the parties involved not doing their due diligence or not being totally upfront about a particular aspect of the exchange.